wendymiyazaki/portfolio/README.md

 The main objective of this project is to analyze the drivers of differences in nurse shark coloration.
 I plan to do this by analyzing correlations between environmental and biological factors and color data extracted from photos of nurse sharks out in the field.
-This script processes the raw color dataset to prepare it for further visualization and analysis in upcoming assignments.
+This repository contains all files for my final project in EVR 628.
+The goal of this project is to analyze the drivers of differences in nurse shark coloration using field-collected color measurements and spatial catch location data.
+Throughout the semester, I cleaned and processed the raw datasets, generated visualizations of quantitative color metrics, created a spatial map of catch sites, and combined all results into a final Quarto report.

+## Final Report

 ## Contents of project's repository
 - `scripts/`: R scripts for analysis and wrangling the data set